917Cebrail/Matrix_Simulation/README.md

 # Matrix
-Do you want to put an AI into a simulation that you can control?
+<p>Do you want to put an AI into a simulation that you can control?</p>
+<p>1D bir alanda sağa sola gidebilen basit bir yapay zekanın yaptığı şeyler, matrix de olan şeylerle aynıdır.</p>